Eating for a Sustainable Future: Seven Tips to Reduce Your Food Footprint

 Whole Food Plant-based

 Many staple, plant-based foods such as whole grains, lentils, and legumes can really give animal meats a run for their nutritional money.
-Many of these foods (such as lentils) are grown in Australia and provide enough protein and fiber to fuel even the most active and hungry households.
+Many of these foods (such as lentils) are grown in Australia and provide enough protein and fibre to fuel even the most active and hungry households.

 Of course, making gradual and sustainable changes to reduce the wastage of resources through better food choices ultimately results in a healthier body, bank balance, and environment.